HuskyDG/huskydg.github.io/blog/detect_magisk_xposed.md

 The isolated process here refers to `android:isolatedProcess="true"` the service.
 Moreover, there is also a (private) interesting (goods) thing on Android 10 called App Zygote.
 There is almost no description for this thing.
 The only document is ZygotePreload , which feels more like a backdoor opened by Google to Chrome.
 Ahem, off topic, this thing runs in a separate process and doesn't separate namespaces.

 There are currently two known solutions to this problem.
-The first is Magisk Lite , which directly uninstalls zygote instead of applying it, but this method will destroy many existing modules; the other is to use process injection to forcibly separate namespaces , the typical solution is Riru-Unshare .
+The first is Magisk Lite , which directly unmount zygote process instead of applying it, but this method will destroy many existing modules; the other is to use code injection to forcibly separate namespaces , the typical solution is **Riru-Unshare**.

 Ok, this question is over, the next one~~